-- a) With the exception of items specified in Article IX, passage of any item subject to a vote by Committee members shall be a majority of those present appointed members or their alternates at a meeting.
-No action shall be taken on any item which is not on the posted Agenda except pursuant to section 4 of Article VII. - b) Due to the advisory nature of the Committee and its selected representatives, members shall not be excused from voting for potential conflict of interest in most cases.
+(a) With the exception of items specified in Article IX, passage of any item subject to a vote by Committee members shall be a majority of those present appointed members or their alternates at a meeting.
+No action shall be taken on any item which is not on the Agenda mailed pursuant to Article VII.

+(b) Due to the advisory nature of the Committee and its selected representatives, members shall not be excused from voting for potential conflict of interest in most cases.